liwenkang/blog/data/blog/independent-module-url-processing-for-new-Worker.md

 }
 ```

-I dont't known why the [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker) say the `new Worker()` first incoming parameter is just a string representing the URL of the script the worker will execute.
+I don't known why the [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker) say the `new Worker()` first incoming parameter is just a string representing the URL of the script the worker will execute.
 But you can even pass a function, and use it's result as first incoming parameter

 Finally, you can see there is a `URL.revokeObjectURL()` method to releases an existing object URL which was previously created by calling URL.createObjectURL().But in my application, I can't find a fit place to use it.
 Maybe, one day, it will give me a hammer blow. o(╥﹏╥)o